ga4gh/va-spec/docs/source/modeling-foundations.rst

    **Assertion Mode** vs **Proposition Assessment Mode** semantics for a Variant Pathogenicity Statement.
 For each mode, left panels show the **Model** attributes used to represent statement semantics; center panels show **Data** examples of statement instances; and right panels report the plain-language **Meaning** of what each statement data structure reports to be true.

-Note that many VA Standard Profiles, including the :ref:`Variant Pathogenicity Statement Profile<variant-pathogenicity-statement>`, contain the ``direction`` and ``strength`` attributes, and thus could be use to support either Mode of Use.
+Note that many VA Standard Profiles, including the :ref:`Variant Pathogenicity Statement Profile<variant-pathogenicity-statement>`, contain the ``direction`` and ``strength``/``score`` attributes, and thus could be use to support either Mode of Use.

-Implementations should choose the mode that best fits their data and use case when generating VA-compliant datasets - leveraging ``direction`` and ``strength`` attributes only if they wish to describe the state of evidence or confidence surrounding a possible fact.
+Implementations should choose the mode that best fits their data and use case when generating VA-compliant datasets - leveraging ``direction`` and ``strength``/``score`` attributes only if they wish to describe the state of evidence or confidence surrounding a possible fact.

 Study Result Representation
 @@@@@@@@@@@@@@@@@@@@@@@@@@@